Bhanusivaprakash/My_Repo/README.md

 ### Status:

 * ✅ Simulation completed in LTSpice
-* 🛠 Hardware validation in progress
+* 🛠 Designed the PCB, hardware validation in progress.

 ---